asherddesouza/congo-ecommerce-frontend/README.md

 ### Deployment

-To host the PostgreSQL database, I used a Render instance so that the database could be accessed by both the frontend and the backend
+To host the PostgreSQL database, I used a Render instance so that the database could be accessed by both the frontend and the backend of Congo.

+To host the backend of Congo, I also used Render which allowed me to set environment variables on the server itself.

+To host the frontend, I used Vercel because they also own Next.js so my assumption was that development would be simpler.

 # Installation and Usage Instructions